Leah Boustan: Writings

-Boustan's more recent writings deal with the migration from Europe to the United States in the 1800s.
+Boustan's more recent writings deal with the migration from Europe to the United States in the 1800s, including her third book, co-authored with Ran Abramitzky, Streets of Gold: America's Untold Story of Immigrant Success.
+In it, Boustan and Abramitzky use data analysis techniques on large datasets to argue that children of immigrants from nearly every country, especially those of poor immigrants, demonstrate rapid assimilation and upward mobility, doing better economically than children of U.S.-born residents.
+They also argue that immigrants improve the economy and help the US-born, staving off negative consequences of an aging population.

 She has published other papers on urbanization in the United States, segregation in American cities, income inequality, and other related topics.

 Economics work

 Boustan's research and writings over the past decade have contributed important insights into the fields of labor and urban economics, as well as the analysis of economics history.
 Her work exists at the forefront of a trend in economic research towards utilizing large data sets and statistical analysis to explain historical observations in the field.

 She has published many influential works that use statistical approaches to challenge traditional perspectives on economic events against large data sets.
 Boustan's work has uncovered major insights into historical explanations in the fields of labor and urban economics.
 For example, her research on the "white flight" provided statistically based answers into an ongoing debate.
 Economist and historians have argued over whether the large number of white individuals fleeing urban areas can be attributed to new financial opportunities in the suburbs or to increased racial tensions that came with the influx of black migrants.
 Boustan's statistical analysis suggests that both were major motivators of the historical event.
 The way she conducts her research is revolutionary in the field.
 Through the utilization of large data sets like the U.S. census, Boustan is able to provide explanations and analysis to economic trends in history.

 She is also part of a growing movement towards increasing female participation in the economic field.
 Boustan has conducted research into why female participation rates in the discipline are so low and hopes her research will help attract more women to the traditionally male-dominated discipline.